replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on March 22, 2024

 ### Improvements {#improvements-v2024-03-22-1}
-* Hides the "View bundle contents" link on the **Release History** page if there are no images found in the bundle.
-In order to get a list of images in your airgap bundle, you will have to rebuild the bundle.
+* The "View bundle contents" link on the Release History page is now hidden if an airgap bundle contains no images.
+To view image lists, please rebuild your bundle.

 ## v2024.03.21-8